 - Radio: WREL FM/WWZW AM (96.7/1450), WMRA FM (89.9), WLUR FM (91.5) WKDW AM (900)

 - Television: WDBJ (CBS Roanoke), WSLS (NBC Roanoke), WSET (ABC Lynchburg)

 Please note that the University may operate on schedule even when area schools and businesses are closed or delayed.
-Therefore, always check the hotline or website for the latest update or to verify any TV/radio cancellation announcements, because the public media announcements are sometimes erroneous.
+Therefore, always check the website for the latest update or to verify any TV/radio cancellation announcements, because the public media announcements are sometimes erroneous.
 In remaining open, the University does not advise anyone to travel who feels that he/she cannot do so safely.
 Employees should exercise their best personal judgment with regard to their own local road conditions and other safety concerns.

 Closed with Essential Employees Reporting: This status may apply when severe weather conditions or other emergencies interfere with normal operations.
 Classes will be canceled.
 Essential employees will be expected to report, unless told not to do so by a supervisor.
 Under certain circumstances, a limited number of non-essential employees may also be asked to report based on the type of emergency and the specific needs of the campus.
 A supervisor must have the approval of the appropriate vice president or dean before asking non-essential employees to report.